Talon Cyber Security secures remote working with an enterprise browser

 The enterprise browser market

-The enterprise browser market is a relatively new solution category, currently untracked by Gartner, and first originating in February of this year, when Island announced the launch of the first enterprise browser from stealth.
+The enterprise browser market is a relatively new solution category, currently untracked by Gartner, and first originating in October of last year, when Talon Cyber Security announced the launch of its enterprise browser solution.

 Island’s solution is built on Chromium and offers a similar user experience to Google’s Chrome browser, but with added protection against data exfiltration and web-based attacks.